 - Barbara H., Patient

 About the Firefly Project

-Middle school and high school students, along with UCSF Medical/Nursing students exchange hand-written letters and personal artwork with adult patients who are coping with life-threatening illness.
+High school students, along with UCSF Medical/Nursing students exchange hand-written letters and personal artwork with adult patients who are coping with life-threatening illness.
 Students learn what it feels like to cope with serious illness, undergo chemotherapy, face the unknown and most importantly; how not to be afraid of asking serious questions.
 Patients have the opportunity to give back to their communities as they teach the students about hope and pain, and remember what it was like to be a teenager.
 Students share their lives including their own pain of growing up and feelings about their future.
 Bridges are built and friendships created - even after the school year ends.

 Approximately 500 adults living with life-threatening illnesses have participated since the inception of this project.
 Over 50 of these patients have passed away - a few of them have died while participating in the project.
 Students then have an opportunity to grieve and heal and to acknowledge that dying is part of living.
 At the end of the school year, Art for Recovery holds a healing service attended by the students and patients where they meet each other for the first time.
 This program always delivers a meaningful experience for both teenagers and patients who are coping with loss, pain, anger, loneliness and isolation.
 Students who have participated in the past have remarked that while they may not remember what they learned in History or English they will always remember their patient/pen pals.